georgybusov/Georgy-Busov-Portfolio/README.md

 WELCOME!

-On this page are some of the projects I've been working on in the past couple of months.
+Here we have some of the projects I've been working on in the past couple of months.

 Feel free to reach out to me at georgy.busov@gmail.com if you have any questions or comments.
-And yes, this theme is called "hacker".
+And yes, this theme is called "hacker" and I think it's really cool.